 Buy the PXW-FS5, unless:

 You need to shoot 4K DCI (4096×2160).
 You are going to shoot primarily using S-Log2/3 or do a lot of grading to your UHD footage or are planning to make broadcast ready UHD programs.
-Need to shoot continuously in UHD faster than 30fps or faster than 60fps in HD.
+Unless you need to shoot continuously in UHD faster than 30fps or faster than 60fps in HD.
 Need timecode in/out or genlock (needs XDCA-FS7 adapter on FS7).
-In this case buy the FS7 unless:
+In this case I suggest you buy the FS7 unless:

 You are going to shoot primarily in raw or need the convenience of the side status display (don’t underestimate how useful this can be).
-Need to shoot anamorphic, with SStP (HDCAM SR) or need a 4K HDSDI output.
+Unless you need to shoot anamorphic, with SStP (HDCAM SR) or need a 4K HDSDI output.
 Want integrated Genlock and Timecode In/Out.
 In this case buy the PMW-F5 (with 4K option?) unless:

 You need an extra wide colour gamut and a global shutter, in which case the PMW-F55 is king of the hill.